jordanlewis/docs/v1.1/create-security-certificates-openssl.md

     ~~~ shell
     $ mkdir my-safe-directory
     ~~~
-    - `certs`: You'll create your CA certificate and all node and client certificates and keys in this directory and then upload some of the files to your nodes.
+    - `certs`: You'll create your CA certificate and all node and client certificates and keys in this directory and then upload the relevant files to your nodes and clients.
     - `my-safe-directory`: You'll create your CA key in this directory and then reference the key when generating node and client certificates.
 After that, you'll keep the key safe and secret; you will not upload it to your nodes.

 2. Create the ca.cnf file: